Get our mobile menu app

-For applications in languages other than English, Spanish or Hmong, go to:
+For applications in languages other than English or Spanish, go to:

 Our District has developed a Wellness Policy that is focused on improving the health of students.
 The policy was developed by the health and wellness advisory council that includes teachers, parents, administrators, and the district nurse.

 Please note: The District Wellness Policy will be reviewed by the School Board's Policy Advisory Committee on February 16, 2023.
 Parents, students, community members, school staff or board members who have any feedback or input regarding the policy discussion may Donna Friedmann, Director of Administration and Human Resources at email@example.com.

 Balance is essential for any Wellness Policy.
 Key areas include: